 6. Incorporate feedback

-As soon as you share the stakeholder management plan with the involved stakeholders, there can be changes needed by different entities.
+As soon as you share the stakeholder management plan with the involved stakeholders, there may be changes needed by different entities.
 This could be in the form of their involvement or the frequency of interaction.

 You can take in feedback from the different stakeholders and make the necessary changes in the stakeholder management plan.
 By incorporating these changes, you can effectively fulfill the expectations of various stakeholders.